 Microsoft Research recently introduced Project Silica, a storage technology that uses ultrafast laser optics to store data in quartz glass.
 Project Silica is designed and built for large-scale storage systems, including cloud infrastructure.
 Hard silica glass can also withstand being boiled in hot water, baked in an oven, microwaved, flooded, scoured, demagnetized, and other environmental threats.
-Read more in our articles including "Microsoft's Project Silica uses glass to store data" and "Google replaces Fitbit app with new Google Health app".
+Read more in our articles including "Microsoft's Project Silica uses glass to store data" and "DILG calls for probe into violent video games' impact on youth".

 Microsoft Research recently introduced Project Silica, a storage technology that uses ultrafast laser optics to store data in quartz glass.
 Project Silica is designed and built for large-scale storage systems, including cloud infrastructure.